aurelido/csv-parser/README.md

 ## Usage

 To get a generic approach, it is possible to configure most of sort parameters.
-You can find all configuration variables in [/src/main/resources/csvParserConfig.properties](https://github.com/aurelido/csv-parser/blob/master/src/main/resources/csvParserConfig.properties):
+You can modify all configuration variables in [/src/main/resources/csvParserConfig.properties](https://github.com/aurelido/csv-parser/blob/master/src/main/resources/csvParserConfig.properties):

 ```bash